Hanna Tetteh: Early career

-Since 2019, she served as the Special Representative of the Secretary-General to the African Union and Head of the United Nations Office to the African Union (UNOAU).

-Hannah Tetteh is currently serving as the UN Secretary-General Special Envoy for the Horn of Africa.

 Political career

 Career in national politics

 Hanna Tetteh won the Awutu Senya constituency seat in the December 2000 parliamentary election and served for one term as a National Democratic Congress Member of Parliament on the opposition benches.
 She did not contest her seat in the next election.
-She was elected as a National Executive Member of the National Democratic Congress in 2005 and in 2008 she was appointed as National Communications Director of the NDC, replacing John Dramani Mahama, who had become the vice presidential candidate of the NDC as the running mate of John Atta Mills, the party's presidential candidate.
+She was elected as a National Executive Member of the National Democratic Congress in 2005.
+In 2008 she was appointed as National Communications Director of the NDC, replacing John Dramani Mahama, who had become the vice-presidential candidate of the NDC and running mate of John Atta Mills, the party's presidential candidate.

-The 2008 presidential campaign and the role she played in managing the party's communication strategy for that election made her a more prominent political figure and she became one of the main spokespersons for the NDC.
+At the 2008 presidential campaign, she played a role in managing the party's communication strategy for that election which made her a more prominent political figure and she became one of the main spokespersons for the NDC.

 Minister of Trade and Industry, 2009–2013

-After the NDC victory in the 2008 elections Tetteh became the Spokesperson for the newly elected Government while the process of making new appointments was ongoing and in February 2009 President John Atta Mills nominated her for the position of Minister of Trade and Industry.
-Following her confirmation by Parliament she took over the portfolio and held the position of Minister of Trade and Industry from February 2009 to January 2013.
+After the NDC victory in the 2008 elections, Tetteh became the Spokesperson for the newly elected Government while the process of making new appointments was ongoing and in February 2009, President John Atta Mills nominated her for the position of Minister of Trade and Industry.
+Following her confirmation by Parliament, she took over the portfolio and held the position of Minister of Trade and Industry from February 2009 to January 2013.

-During her tenure as Minister of Trade and Industry she was also a member of the Government's economic management team, a member of the board of the Millennium Development Authority responsible for the oversight of the implementation of the first Millennium Challenge Corporation Compact in Ghana.
+During her tenure as Minister of Trade and Industry, she was also a member of the Government's economic management team, a member of the board of the Millennium Development Authority responsible for the oversight of the implementation of the first Millennium Challenge Corporation Compact in Ghana.
 She also served on the National Development Planning Commission, and was the Chairperson of the Ghana Free Zones Board (GFZB).